 So many colors and flavors!
 What I love about this recipe is that it is not your typical beef stew.
 It has a very different flavor, brought about by the pureed Swiss chard (and a few other ingredients) stirred into the roast liquid which creates a very unique broth.
 Additionally, the beets have a pronounced role in the flavoring of this dish and also lend a vibrant color to the broth.

 The unique and hard-to-describe flavor of this dish leads me to a small confession.
-The original title of this recipe, which I discovered long ago from Food Network, is “Sweet and Sour Short Ribs.”
+This recipe is a modified version of a recipe from Food Network titled “Sweet and Sour Short Ribs.”
 I have always thought this is a terrible name because it conjures up images of Chinese food.
 And trust me, this is nothing like Chinese food.
 Oh and the short ribs?
 Long ago I discovered that boneless or bone-in chuck roast is an easy and wallet-friendly substitute for beef short ribs.
 Also short ribs are not always available at the grocery store.
 Feel free to use either.
 The benefit of a bone-in short rib (or a bone-in chuck roast for that matter,) is the added flavor those bones will give your broth.
 The benefit of a boneless roast is that it is easy to cut into bite-size pieces and you won’t have to fish out bones when the stew is done.
 There is no right or wrong here, only budgets to consider.

 I really hope you try this recipe!
 Once you taste it, I would also love to know what you would name it.